 The following Java example uses the DataApi class from the context data to do a query:

 For more complex access, such as complex or large transactions, the Salesforce Functions SDKs provide the

 UnitOfWork class.
 A

-UnitOfWork represents a set of one or more Salesforce operations that need to be done as a single atomic operation.
-This reduces the number of requests back to the org, and is more efficient when working with larger data volumes.
+UnitOfWork represents a set of one or more Salesforce operations that must be done as a single atomic operation.
+Single atomic operations reduce the number of requests back to the org, and is more efficient when working with larger data volumes.

 UnitOfWork also lets you manage data operations in your own transactions.